qwelias/qwelias.github.io/md/cv.md

 **Done**:
 - planned MVP development process
-- project's architechure and most of development
+- project's architecture and most of development
 - research on credit-card payment-handling services along with their API and integration plan

 **Used**: MongoDB, NodeJS, nginx, KnockoutJS